'The Governor Is An Enemy Of The People': Disruption Before Gov. DeSantis News Conference

 JACKSONVILLE (CBSMiami) – A group of residents were led away by police, one in handcuffs, from a room where Gov. Ron DeSantis was scheduled to give a news conference Tuesday morning.

 It began when an organizer asked Ben Frazier, community organizer and president of Jacksonville’s Northside Coalition, to leave the room at the Florida Department of Health- Duval County.
-But Frazier held firm to his stance that he had every right to be there.READ MORE: Florida's Legislative Session To Open Without COVID-19 Restrictions
+But Frazier held firm to his stance that he had every right to be there.READ MORE: Fort Lauderdale Man Charged With COVID-19 Relief Fraud, Buying Lamborghini, Rolex, Louis Vuitton With Loan Money

 “We’re here to hold the governor accountable,” said Frazier.